FasterMars16/FasterMars16/README.md

     and learn to improve the way I write code.
     I started a group called Lumière labs back in 2020 with a group of friends, writing code for the purpose of fun, enjoyment and learning, having something to look after.
-    We didn't even know GitHub was a thing back then, and now with the flow of time, we have adapted to industry standards.
+    We didn't even know GitHub was a thing back then, and now with the flow of time, we have become more productive in what we do
 ## - Some info about me

 - 🖥 Hobbyist game & software developer